Brennall/HFH-SRD/Chapter10.md

 2. Roll 1d12 on the resulting sub-table to determine the type of creature encountered.

-3. Find the encountered creature’s entry in the Monster chapter and roll against its % In Lair to determine whether the creature is in its lair.
+3. Find the encountered creature's entry in the Monster chapter and roll against its % In Lair to determine whether the creature is in its lair.
 If the creature is in its lair, a dynamic lair can be used (if one is available).

 4. Otherwise, roll the appropriate number encountered for the creature to determine how many are present.

-5. If the encounter is in the creature’s lair, roll against the creature’s Treasure Type.
+5. If the encounter is in the creature's lair, roll against the creature's Treasure Type.

 6. Roll on the Wilderness Encounter Distance table (see Wilderness Encounters in Chapter 6) to determine how many yards away the characters are from the creature(s) at the start of the encounter.
 If the creature is in its lair, the encounter distance is the distance to the lair.
 If the creature is outside its lair, the encounter distance is the distance to the creature.